zhanghongce/VMCAI-2020-AE/README.md

 The Overall Result
 ------------------------------------------------------
-The above experiments shows that Grain with its SyGuS-based method complements existing PDR-based and SyGuS-based method for environment invariant synthesis problem in modular hardware verification, especially on the those pratical designs (AES, Pico, and GB).
+The above experiments shows that Grain could finish all five examples within 2 hours.
+On the other hand, the other methods, under the same time and memory limit, fail in most cases on the three practical designs (AES, Pico and GB).